 Steve Gentleman is Professor of Neuropathology in the Department of Medicine at Imperial College London.
 Over the past 20 years he has run an active research team investigating the pathology of neurodegenerative disease and traumatic brain injury.
 In more recent years he has been part of a European consortium of neuropathologists who have been working to standardise the diagnosis of neurodegenerative diseases.
 Using this expertise he provides diagnostic support for the Parkinson’s UK and Multiple Sclerosis Society Tissue Banks at Imperial and is a member of the Medical Research Council Brain Bank Network management committee.
 In addition to his research interests Steve has key teaching roles in the faculty of Medicine.

-Sue joined the Multiple Sclerosis Tissue Bank as Administrator in 1999 and over the years her job has evolved as her knowledge and experience have increased.
-In July 2014 Sue took over the Parkinson’s and MS donor schemes.
-As an administrator, Sue is the nerve centre of the Brain Bank.
+Sashika joined the Multiple Sclerosis Tissue Bank as Administrator in November 2020 from King's College.
+As an administrator, Sashika is the nerve centre of the Brain Bank.
 She is the first point of contact for the queries and requests from potential donors and families.
-Sue deals with donor packs, registrations, amendments, paperwork, placing orders for office and laboratory supplies, as well as invoices from GPs, mortuaries and funeral directors.
+Sashika deals with donor packs, registrations, amendments, paperwork, placing orders for office and laboratory supplies, as well as invoices from GPs, mortuaries and funeral directors.

 Mr Ville Pitkaaho - Research Nurse

 Ville joined the Brain Tissue Bank after working as a research nurse in the field of cancer treatment and research.
 He has over 5 years of experience in neurology and intensive care and has worked for major teaching hospitals both in the UK and his native Finland.
 He is now responsible for organising tissue retrievals, preparing clinical summaries and providing feedback to the next-of-kin and family on neuropathological findings.
-He will promote and organise donor recruitment to the tissue bank and focus on the new long term recruitment strategy of specific patient groups.
+He is also tasked with promoting and organising donor recruitment and focuses on the new long term recruitment strategy of specific patient groups.

 Tissue Bank Technicians